 The results of these two large trials indicate that lifestyle measures aimed at lowering LDL-cholesterol do not improve survival or reduce mortality from heart disease.
 However, drugs that lower the availability of atherogenic lipoproteins, either by decreasing their production or improving their clearance, might still provide clinical benefit.

 Since their introduction more than 30 years ago, statin drugs have revolutionized the treatment of coronary heart disease.
-Randomize double-blind placebo-controlled trials have shown that statins reduce mortality and lower the risk of future cardiovascular events among people with established coronary artery disease.
+Randomized double-blind placebo-controlled trials have shown that statins reduce mortality and lower the risk of future cardiovascular events among people with established coronary artery disease.

 However, their widespread use among healthy individuals for the purpose of prevention is still debated, and many experts have pointed out that side effects may be more common than previously believed.